mrfaptastic/Easy-IoT-Arduino-CC1101/README.md

 * This [433Mhz module](https://www.aliexpress.com/item/32855767133.html)

 ## Antenna, Antenna, Antenna!
 Obviously with RF communications, the antenna is the most important part.
 The CC1101 modules you get from Aliexpress or eBay typically come with a spring coil antenna.
-These do the job if you only want to transmit 10-30 meters, but beyond that they're absolute garbage.
+These do the job if you only want to transmit a few meters, but beyond that they're garbage.

 Using a straight copper wire as an antenna can give you a MASSIVE gain in reception!